Grise Fiord Airport

 Grise Fiord Airport is located in Grise Fiord, Nunavut, Canada, and is operated by the Government of Nunavut.
-The only building at this airport is the Air Passenger Shelter and the companies that operate there are Canadian North.
-Flights to this airport are usually from Resolute Bay Airport and most of them only carry cargo with few to no passengers.
+All scheduled flights to Grise Fiord are operated by Canadian North.
+Flights to the airport are usually from Resolute Bay Airport, with most of them only carrying cargo with few to no passengers.
+There is an airport terminal building located at the airport.